automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zhuchengtyrannus.md

 # Zhuchengtyrannus
-## Description: This Asian tyrannosaur was the size of T. Rex.
+## This Asian tyrannosaur was the size of T. Rex.